PacktPublishing/Containers-for-Developers-Handbook/Chapter5/Readme.md

 myregistry/simplest-lab   simplestdb    e872ee4e9593   8 minutes ago   243MB
 myregistry/simplest-lab   simplestlb    bab86a191910   8 minutes ago   8.51MB
 ```
-As you may notice all the images created follow the names defined in the compose YAML file.
+As you may have noticed all the images created follow the names defined in the compose YAML file.
 Because build key exists, build process is executed instead of pulling images directly.

 3 - Let's now create the container for the database service.
 ```